-Writing friends, I’m excited to serve as one of the judges for New Ohio Review’s NORward Prize in poetry!
-The prize is $1,000 and publication in New Ohio Review 29.
-Deadline to submit is Nov.
-15. Hope I get to see some of your gorgeous writing!
+I’m thrilled to serve as one of the judges for New Ohio Review’s NORward Prize for Poetry again this year.
+Deadline to submit is Dec.
+15. The prize is $1,000 and publication in New Ohio Review.
+All submission information can be found on Submittable!